 Eggs contain phosphoprotein, which binds with iron and impairs iron absorption.
 So egg and nonheme iron-rich food should not be eaten together.

 Low Stomach Acid

 The acid present in the stomach is required for the absorption of nonheme iron.
 So elderly individuals who produce less stomach acid coupled with the frequent use of antacids can greatly decrease the amount of iron absorbed in the stomach.

 Thus, a diet plan for anemia needs to include a healthy balance of iron-rich foods, such as leafy vegetables, lean meat, nuts and seeds, and fortified breakfast cereals.
 It is also crucial to include foods that can improve the body’s absorption of iron and avoid foods that may interfere with this process.

 Iron supplements (oral or injectibles) should be given when requirement can’t be fulfilled only through dietary intake especially a plant-based diet.

 However to prevent iron deficiency anemia and to compensate for increased metabolic requirements, it is best to improve the diet since iron-rich foods also contain various other beneficial nutrients all of which are needed to maintain good health.
-In addition, intake of food substances which reduce or impair iron absorption should be curtailed while foods which enhance iron absorption should be consumed in more quantity.
+In addition, intake of food substances that reduce or impair iron absorption should be curtailed while foods that enhance iron absorption should be consumed in more quantity.